ashwanijha04/HelloWorldApp-Windows/README.md

    2. > The EC2 service is going to use this role so select EC2 from the list of services that will use this role.

    3. > Attach the following roles:  AmazonS3FullAccess, AWSCodeDeployRoleForECS, AWSCodeDeployFullAccess, AWSCodeDeployRole.[Feel free to change this, this repo addresses the use cases in general.]

-   > Check that the Trust relationship is as mentioned above.

    ### CodeDeploy Agent Installation - Powershell